 Research Your Legal Requirements

 The requirements for a nursing agency vary between jurisdictions.
 A business license is a minimum.
-The minimum amount of liability insurance you need is truly a minimum; you’ll want even more liability insurance in case you’re sued for the poor quality of care delivered by a nurse you hired without proper vetting.
+The minimum amount of liability insurance you need is truly a minimum; you’ll want even more liability insurance in case you’re sued for the poor quality of care delivered by a nurse you hired without proper vetting and nursing indemnity insurance can help.

 Private pay patients are hard to find, but far more patients can use private medical insurance to pay for medical care.
 Start learning now how to accept this form of payment, though you may have to be in business for several months before health insurers will even put you in their database.
 If you’ve earned a healthcare MBA online, you’ll be familiar with how to deal with health insurance companies billing departments.